ScrappyHub/rooted-platform/governance/ROOTED_CONTRIBUTOR_GOVERNANCE_NOTICE.md

 ROOTED is building infrastructure for:

 - Communities
 - Institutions
 - Children
 - Culture
 - Public trust

-If your values are not aligned with these principles, **you must not contribute to this platform**.
+If your values are not aligned with these principles,

----
+**you must not contribute to this platform.**